Minneapolis Restaurants with a View

 In Minneapolis, it’s patio season year-round.
-We’re so into dining outdoors that we even have a retractable glass covered rooftop that provides great views of downtown.
+We’re so into dining outdoors that we even have a retractable glass covered and heated rooftop that provides great views of downtown.
 A little rain on our parade?
-Not at the Union.
+We don’t think so.

 Located in the oldest part of Minneapolis, Aster Café is sure to charm you.
 Walk along the cobblestone road in the St. Anthony Main area and feel like you’ve walked into a whole new city.
 Grab a table at Aster Café and get an amazing view of the downtown skyline, and enjoy live music on most nights.

 Get a glimpse of the river at Psycho Suzi’s.
 In the winter months, their restaurant is an escape into a tropical oasis with people sipping on flavorful tiki drinks and chowing down on pizza..
 Enjoy cocktails like Mai Tais, Beachcomer, Coconaut and The Cannibal (whatever that is).
 Their pizza is the star of the menu, but they also have great wings, burgers, salads and pasta.
 Whether you’re being entranced by the river or staring in awe at the tiki lights and tropical decorations, Psycho Suzi’s has some killer views.